varunprabhakar268/ExAirflow/README.md

     `export GOOGLE_APPLICATION_CREDENTIALS="key.json"`

-### Steps to be followed before running the application:
+### Steps to be followed before running the application:​
-​
 1. Copy and paste the covid_india_dag.py file into the dags folder inside your airflow: `airflow/dags` ​
 2. Create a folder named Data in which the csv files will be stored.